How to Choose the Right Meeting Cadence for Your Team

 Depending on the type of meeting, the most common meeting cadences are:

-Aside from setting a meeting cadence and type of meeting, you’ll also have to determine which meetings can be done asynchronously or synchronously.
-Can you communicate updates through a business messaging app or within a project management tool with messaging features?
+Aside from deciding the type of meeting, you’ll also have to determine which meetings can be done asynchronously or virtually, and which must be held synchronously or in a physical location.

-Regardless, your goal is to keep your teams updated and on track to hit their goals and allow for enough freedom for everyone to work asynchronously and autonomously without adding too many meetings to their work schedule.
+Regardless of the format you choose, your goal is to keep your teams updated and on track to hit their goals and allow for enough freedom for everyone to work autonomously without adding too many meetings to their work schedule.

 Once you’ve determined that you’ve got a weekly cadence for one project and another weekly cadence for an all-staff check-in, that doesn’t mean these have to be formatted in the same way.